ATC acquits Ali Wazir, others in terrorism case

-KARACHI-An Anti-Terrorism Court (ATC) in Karachi has acquitted MNA Ali Wazir and twelve others in a case registered against them.
+An Anti-Terrorism Court (ATC) in Karachi has acquitted MNA Ali Wazir and 12 others in a case registered against them.

 Four cases have been registered against Wazir in different police stations in Karachi and he has been granted bail in all four cases, the lawyer informed the court.